fvettore/cephbackup/README.md

 Mysql/MariaDB

+A bakup target (folder).
 Backup target must be mounted before backup starts.

 The backup machine must be able to access to the pool on the CEPH cluster via *rbd* command (import keyrings and so on...)